 Every year, the Winona Health Volunteers executive board chooses a project on which to focus their fundraising efforts.
-This year, the rehabilitation rooms in Lake Winona Manor will be receiving a facelift thanks to Winona Health volunteer funds.
-Molly Jensen, RN, Director of Nursing for Lake Winona Manor, explains, “We are planning to update our existing rooms to create a more healing environment for the patients and residents we serve on that unit.
-Our goal is to make the rooms look and feel more like home.”
+This year, the Roger Metz and Adith Miller Manor garden will be receiving a facelift thanks to Winona Health volunteer funds.
+Cheryl Krage, RN, Director of Assisted Living and Hospice, explains, “We are planning to update our existing gardens to create a more healing environment for the residents.
+Our goal is to make the environment more like home.”

 - On March 26, 1894, about 50 Winona women gathered at the home of Mrs. Hannibal Choate Sr., 263 West 5th Street, to discuss the possibility of forming a new organization.
 The ladies represented all religious denominations in the city and had been called together to consider the formation of a ladies hospital aid association, which would be associated with the one-month old Winona General Hospital.